 In order to track whether your clients are ending up on IP blacklists, it’s important to subscribe to as many relevant Feedback Loop reports as it is possible to process.
 Signing up for Feedback Loops will help avoid Domain Name System Blacklist (DNSBL) listings and will limit any reputational damage for your customers.
 It will also allow your staff to proactively deal with any compromised clients.

-If you aren't ready for AMI, try AbuseHQ, which quickly reveal insights that are buried with your noisy network abuse reports and security alerts.
-Forewarning signals ensure that you can quickly stop systems that cause blacklistings – allowing you to take real-time decisive action to improve your clients' security and safety.
+If you aren’t ready for AMI, try AbuseHQ, which quickly reveals insights that are buried with your noisy network abuse reports and security alerts.
+Forewarning signals ensure that you can quickly stop systems that cause blacklistings – allowing you to take real-time decisive action to improve your clients’ security and safety.

-To find out more about proactively protecting your ISP for cyber attacks, download our free e-book: An Abuse Agent’s Guide: Some Tips and Tricks for Every Abuse Desk.
+To find out more about proactively protecting your ISP for cyberattacks, download our free e-book: An Abuse Agent’s Guide: Some Tips and Tricks for Every Abuse Desk.